cybercongress/foundation/euler-foundation/foundation.md

 We will deploy the Foundation DAO using the Congress Agent.
 The deploy of the DAO consists of two steps: deployment of the token and the DAO itself.

 The deploy requires a lot of gas.
 There will be two transactions: newToken and newInstance, which we will call from a prepared template.
-During the deploy of the token the address of the newly created token contract instance will be cached to the caller and then this cache will be used to initialize the DAO in the next step.
+During the deploy of the token, the address of the newly created token contract instance will be cached to the caller and then this cache will be used to initialize the DAO in the next step.

 The awesome thing here is that the DAO will be created by an extra actor, the Agent of the Congress, which will actualise our intent of creating a decentralized autonomous organisation.